rrez/Ext.ux.grid.Printer/README.md

 This component is used in [Arhia](http://www.arhia.fr) applications and we aim to maintain it.

 We are open to PR, if you want to contribute & send a PR, please :
-- explain the problem or the feature the PR is intented to implement
+- explain the problem or the feature the PR is intended to implement
 - link a [Sencha Fiddle](https://fiddle.sencha.com/#home) to demonstrate the issue/feature

 ## Installation